PO Box 10263 Kansas City, MO 64171

 Increased costs due to unexpected coronavirus related health care for yourself or immediate family member

 Eligibility is not impacted by prior or current engagements, awards, or programming affiliations with the Charlotte Street Foundation, Spencer Museum of Art, or the Andy Warhol Foundation for the Visual Arts.
 There is no restriction on usage of funds.
 Once granted, artists may use the award however they see fit.
 There will be no final report required.

 Due to the potentially sensitive nature of circumstances regarding eligibility for this grant, grantees for this award will not be announced publicly.
 The information you provide in this application is confidential and may be used to report demographics without identifying information.
 Testimonials that were voluntarily entered into the application may also be shared privately with funders, but only without identifying information.

-At launch of cycle 3, $110,000 in total is available in grants to artists of all disciplines in the Kansas City region thanks to generous financial and administrative support from Spencer Museum of Art, and The Andy Warhol Foundation.
+At launch of cycle 4, $60,000 in total is available in grants to Visual/Multidisciplinary artists in the Kansas City region thanks to generous financial and administrative support from Spencer Museum of Art, and The Andy Warhol Foundation.